butchbutchart/jump_client_report/README.md

 We can use the API client to query the jump clients that you have deployed and export the data so it is more easy to manipulate than in the GUI.

-You download the API client, and can give it a short command to list your jump clients
+You download the API client, and can give it a short command to list your jump clients, this just requires the use of the configuration API

 **btapi --env-file vars.txt list jump-client**